 We may be adversely affected by global and regional economic and political conditions.
 The uncertainty or deterioration of the global economic and political environment could adversely affect us.
-Russia's invasion of Ukraine has significantly elevated global geopolitical tensions and continues to cause instability and volatility in global markets.
+Russia's invasion of Ukraine has significantly elevated global geopolitical tensions and has caused and continues to cause instability and volatility in global markets.
 The United States, Canada, the United Kingdom and European Union have implemented broad sanctions targeting Russia, which have the potential to disrupt our supply of Co-60 from Russia.
-The conflict between Israel and Hamas and its potential ramifications for the Middle East have caused and may continue to cause instability and volatility in global markets and adversely impact global supply chains, including potentially disrupting shipping channels.
-Any such disruptions could have a material adverse effect on our business, prospects, financial condition or results of operations.
+Any such disruption could have a material adverse effect on our business, prospects, financial condition or results of operations.
 See related Risk Factor "-We depend on a limited number of counterparties to provide the materials and resources we need to operate our business.
-Any disruption in the availability of, or increases in the price of, EO, Co-60 or our other direct materials, services and supplies, including as a result of current geopolitical instability against Russia by the United States, Canada, United Kingdom, and European Union, may have a material adverse effect on our operating results."
+Any disruption in the availability of, or increases in the price of, EO, Co-60 or our other direct materials, services and supplies, including as a result of current geopolitical instability arising from U.S., Canadian, U.K, and European Union relations with Russia, may have a material adverse effect on our operating results."

 The potential worsening of macro-economic conditions, including slower growth or recession, the inflationary environment, tighter credit, higher interest rates and currency fluctuations, may cause customers to modify, delay or cancel plans to purchase our products and services and suppliers may significantly and rapidly increase their prices or reduce their output because of cash flow problems.
-Any inability of current or potential customers to purchase or pay for our products because of such declining economic conditions or changes in spending patterns at medical device, pharmaceutical and biotechnology companies may have a negative impact on our business, prospects, financial condition or results of operations.
+Any inability of current or potential customers to purchase or pay for our products due to, such declining economic conditions or changes in spending patterns at medical device, pharmaceutical and biotechnology companies may have a negative impact on our business, prospects, financial condition or results of operations.
 Overall demand for our products could be reduced as a result of a global economic recession or political unrest, especially in such areas as the medical device, pharmaceutical, food safety and other end markets that we serve.